brandonkk0405/Brandon_BlueStamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UMam9Bwb8Vw?si=Nnax9ykTupBcM2Op" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My project consists of 18 servos, 3 of them going onto each leg.
 It also contains an acryllic frame at the top and bottom to make the base of the hexapod.
 Some problems I faced so far were with the screws as they were self tapping.
 This means I had to brute force my way through a lot of them, which took up a big chunk of my time.
 Another problem I faced was the fact that my battery was not a standard battery, meaning it did not fit in the standard battery holder.
 To get around this, I directly soldered on the battery.
 After making sure that the voltage was going through properly, I CADed a holder for the battery pack that would be mounted on top of the hexapod.
 In the future, I plan to complete the controller as well as to add a claw as my modification.
+This

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.